 - Relive history every day in London while watching the Changing of the Guard.
 The British pomp and ceremony is free and takes place outside Buckingham Palace.
 The guards are dressed in traditional red tunics and bearskin hats, and the ceremony is set to music.
 Other free London attractions include the British Museum, Sir John Soane's Museum, and the Garden Museum.
 The main art galleries - the National Gallery, National Portrait Gallery, Tate: British and International Modern and Contemporary Art, Wallace Collection are all free.

 - For discounts on London transportation and attractions, get a Travelcard and London Pass Card.
-A Travelcard allows unlimited travel on the Tube, buses, and trains in the city as well as a discount on many of London's scheduled river services.
-The London Pass Card gives you free entry to more than 50 attractions including museums, historic ships, zoos and gardens.
+A Travelcard allows unlimited travel on the Tube, buses, and trains in the London urban area as well as a discount on many of London's scheduled river services.
+The London Pass Card gives you free entry to more than 50 attractions including museums, historic ships, zoos, and gardens.
 You can purchase both cards before you leave home or in London.

 - Go to the theater.
 London has the best English-language theater in the world, with offerings even greater than New York.
 And, you can book your tickets online from home.